DataDog/hiring-engineers/answers.md

         self.gauge('my_metric', random.randint(-1,1001))
 ```
 I confirmed this was working as expected by using the metrics explorer and searching for my_metric.
 I also noticed that it appeared on the hosts under 'no-namespace' as well as in the datadog agent logs under 'mycheck'.
+The 'no-namespace' piece didn't seem like the cleanest way to have this installed/configured, but I couldn't figure out why it was happening and how to fix it.

 To change the collection interval, I referenced the datadog docs which had a section for configuring a custom written check.
 The combination of that, the YAML interpreter, a lot of trial and error, and tailing the agent log led to confirming this worked as expected.
 Here's the mycheck.yaml file from /etc/datadog-agent/conf.d:
 ```